k9w/text-analyzer/README.md

 "Hi there hey yo hi hi yay yo whoa there whoa... yay!"

-Make a list of all the words, in order.
+Test / objective: Make a list of all the words, in order.
 Hi
 there
 hey